Sayed Farooq-ur-Rahman: 1975

+Farooq would then go undercover, he withdrew from any discussion regarding Mujib, and he would go with his wife to every possible social gathering he could go to, just so that people would think that he had given up on the coup.
+Tactically, Farooq also arranged his wedding anniversary party on the 12^{th} of August 1975, this would serve as a major distraction for the upcoming military operation.

-Assassination of Sheikh Mujib
+Assassination of Sheikh Mujibur Rahman

 On 14 August 1975, Sayed Farooq-ur-Rahman met Captain Abdul Aziz Pasha, Captain Bazlul Huda, Major Khandaker Abdur Rashid, Major Shariful Haque Dalim, Major S.H.M.B Noor Chowdhury, Major Sultan Shahriar Rashid Khan, Major Rashed Chowdhury, and other officers in his office to finalise the plan.
 According to the plan, Rahman commanded the tanks of the Bengal Lancers.
 Mujib was killed in his house by Captain Bazlul Huda and Major Noor on 15 August 1975.
 Immediately after the killing, the officers rendezvoused at the Bangladesh Betar office, and installed Khondakar Mushtaque Ahmed as the new president of Bangladesh.
 Khondakar Mushtaque called the assassins Shurjo Shontan (the gallant sons) and passed the Indemnity Ordinance, which protected the assassins from prosecution.

 Rahman was promoted to the rank of lieutenant colonel and held a position of power in the new regime until it was overthrown in a counter-coup by pro-Mujib officers led by Maj.
 Gen. Khaled Mosharraf, who ousted Khondakar Mushtaque.
 However, the 7 November 1975 coup against Mosharraf by Lt.
 Col. Abu Taher brought Maj.
 Gen. Ziaur Rahman to power.
 Ziaur Rahman was freed by Major Mohiuddin Ahmed.
 Ziaur Rahman, after assuming power, appointed the assassins in the diplomatic corps in foreign posts with the exception of Sayed Farooq-ur-Rahman and Sultan Shahriar Rashid Khan who refused to accept the diplomatic posts.

-1976 Bogra Mutiny and later coup attempts
+1976

 Later, in 1976, with the assistance of Air Vice Marshall Tawab, both Farooq and Rashid returned to Bangladesh to launch another coup.
 They mobilised the Bengal Lancer regiments who had been split between Savar and Bogra.
 However, they were pinned down by the Dhaka brigade, under Mir Shawkat Ali, in Savar, while they were pinned down by the 6th East Bengal Regiment and 11th division, under Hanan Shah, in Bogra.
 Eventually, Farooq surrendered and was allowed to leave the country.
 However, his supporters in Bogra were routed and the Bengal Lancers were disbanded.

 In 1979, the Bangladeshi parliament under Ziaur Rahman's Bangladesh Nationalist Party converted the Indemnity ordinance into an official act of parliament.
 Farooq-ur-Rahman was dismissed from the Bangladesh Army for his role in mutinies in Savar Cantonment and Bogra Cantonment and sent abroad.
 The assassins were removed from government service after they tried to launch a coup against Ziaur Rahman in 1980.